-To view the collection times in your area please use the above recyclecoach app or alternatively download and print the following calendar: Garbage Collection Calendar 2016-2017.pdf (200KB)
+To view the collection times in your area please use the above recyclecoach app or alternatively download and print the following calendar: Garbage Collection Calendar 2017-2018.pdf (200KB)

 Annual Special Rubbish Collection

 West Tamar Council runs an annual kerbside collection of items too large for the normal kerbside collection service.
-Residents need to register for this service each year.
+Residents need to register for this service each year by filling out the form on the Annual Special Rubbish Collection Page.
 Information on when and how to register will be advertised in the Beacon during the year.

 Examples of items that can be collected include: